gfrison/gfrison.github.io/_posts/2018-03-05-conversational-contextualization.md

 permlink: /2018/03/05/conversational-context-sequence
 ---

 Contextual memory in conversational applications play a central role in any type of interaction between the Chatbot and the user.
 It is the bidirectional transfer of information where interlocutors are aware of the relational, environmental, and cultural context of the exchange.
-I will show some example on how a contextual based system might improve the communication on some basic scenarios.
+I will show some examples on how a contextual based system might improve the flow of the dialog.

 Consider the following sentence: